Leonhardifahrt, Leonhardiritt, South Bavaria

 The famous Leonhardifahrt or Leonhardiritt in South Bavaria is a solemn pilgrimage of horses and cattle in early November to honor the patron St. Leonhard.
 The magnificently decorated four wheeled horse drawn carriages, lead by a coachmen, come from near and far in the early hours and ride the streets and alleys of Bavarian towns.
-Continue reading Leonhardifahrt, a horse and carriage procession in Bavaria
+Continue reading Experience the Leonhardifahrt: A Bavarian Tradition

 Weisswurst, Bavaria, Munich